Brad and Jonathan are continuing the conversation about estate planning and planning for your family’s future with estate lawyer, Mark Moss.

-Also called a Medical Power of Attorney.
+Also called a Medical Power of Attorney, a Healthcare Surrogate is an often overlooked but necessary piece of your estate plan.
 If you can’t make healthcare decisions for yourself, then you appoint someone to do it for you.
 You would include HIPAA release documentation in this paperwork.

 If you had a terminal condition or persistent vegetative state, then you would outline what level of medical care you would and would not want in this document.

 You assign the power of attorney in various ways for various situations through these documents.
 Durable Power of Attorney, Limited Power of Attorney, General Power of Attorney, etc.

 Trusts allow you to execute your wishes over a longer period of time.
 If you do not want people to know what you are passing along, then transfer assets into a Living Trust while you are alive.
 Also, set up POD and beneficiary designations.

 You might want a Trust for a variety of reasons.
 For example, if you have a property and pass it to your children.
 They may have trouble taking out a HELOC because they are not on the title.
 In order to transfer ownership, the house would have to go through probate.
 However, if your property is in a Living Trust then the successor of the Trust will be able to take ownership without the courts getting involved.

 The entire goal of the Trust is to keep things private and avoid probate.
 You can even create a pour-over Will that will transfer anything not specifically designated in your Will to the Trust automatically.